mal/navi/readme.md

 ## Examples

 Confused?
 Hopefully this set of exmaples will help clear things up.
 Almost everything is intuitive, but documentation sometimes doesn't help it seem that way, oh well.
-Start off by imagining the following repository structure:
+Start off by imagining the following repository structure hosted at `github.com/user/repo`:

 ```
 ./